quotepilgrim/midibox360/README.md

 # midiBox360

-midiBox360 turns your Xbox 360 controller into a MIDI controller that can be used on any DAW.
+midiBox360 turns an Xbox 360 controller into a MIDI controller that can be used on any DAW.
 It works on Linux and Windows.
 It may run on other platforms, but it hasn't been tested.